 Thus, the “Amen” ought to be a vigorous one.
 There is no need for histrionics, but a good, firm “Amen” is surely called for as a sign of our Eucharistic faith and our grateful hearts.
 At times, though, it seems one can barely detect the joy and firm affirmation that is deserved.
 Eucharistic piety demands more than a distracted, feeble “Amen.”

 Just prior to the Agnus Dei, the optional (though seldom omitted) sign of peace is sung or said.
 Unfortunately, there are often excesses in what ought to be a modest greeting to those immediately nearby.
 These excesses often lead to the eclipse of what is a beautiful and pious hymn of preparation for Holy Communion: Lamb of God you take away the sins of the world, have mercy on us … grant us peace.

 The recitation or singing of the Agnus Dei begins just after the sign of peace, but many people do not take the hint to refocus and join in.
 Instead they continue glad-handing as if it were merely background noise/music to the sign of peace.
 It is not.
 It is part of a eucharistic piety meant to prepare us for Holy Communion.
 Consider that the words of the hymn are very tender.
-We invoke Him who is the Lamb of God to have mercy on us and grant us peace to approach the Eucharistic altar without servile fear.
+We sing to Him who is the Lamb of God, present on the altar, to have mercy on us and grant us peace to approach the Eucharistic altar without servile fear.

 The Agnus Dei is especially a song of the people, because the celebrant is usually busy with other prayers.
 He may join towards the end, but this is a moment for the people to prepare themselves for Holy Communion.